 As the day draws to a close, mosey over the Walnut Street Bridge to the North Shore.
 Built in 1890, the pedestrian bridge over the Tennessee River transports you to downtown’s hipster district where shops and restaurants keep Frazier Avenue buzzing long after dark.
 Try the Peruvian chicken at Taco Mamacita on North Market Street.

 The river will call you back in the morning, perhaps for a bike ride on the 10-mile Tennessee River Park greenway.
 Coolidge Park, the city’s riverfront gathering place, features a 100-year-old carousel, fountains and Outdoor Chattanooga, a hub for fresh-air recreation.

 Walnut Street Bridge

 Don’t leave Chattanooga without discovering the pubs, restaurants, and shops of the Southside.
 Fine arts and crafts at affordable prices are sold at shops along Main Street and at the Chattanooga Market.
-Sip brews at Urban Stack Burger Lounge or sample rustic Italian cuisine at Alleia.
+Sip brews and dine on burgers at Urban Stack, or sample rustic Italian cuisine at Alleia.
 You’ll be right around the corner from the famed Chattanooga Choo Choo, so don’t be surprised if you hear the whistle blow.